-This recipe is a cross between egg salad and classic bruschetta, an Italian tomato-based salsa.
+This recipe is a cross between egg salad and classic bruschetta, which is an Italian tomato-based salsa.
 Instead of using crostini as the base, you'll top tomato slices with egg salad.
-This delicious recipe is both budget-friendly and packs in 8 grams of protein.
+This delicious recipe is both budget-friendly and packs 8 grams of protein.

 Lunch: Tzatziki Rotisserie Chicken Pitas Leftovers

-Pack up the leftover Tzatziki chicken pitas and take it to the office with you for an easy microwave-free lunch.
+Pack up the leftover Tzatziki chicken pitas and take them to the office with you for a microwave-free lunch.

-Whole-wheat pasta feels indulgent, but its solid fiber content deems it quite healthy.
-This veggie-loaded pasta even ups that fiber content by adding a bevy of roasted vegetables.
-Make sure to season the vegetables with salt and pepper, which will help bring out their natural flavors.
+Whole-wheat pasta is high in satiating fiber.
+This veggie-loaded pasta ups that fiber content by adding a bevy of roasted vegetables.
+Make sure to season the vegetables with salt and pepper to bring out their natural flavors.
 Pack up the second serving of pasta for lunch tomorrow.

-Rolled oats are one of the most budget-friendly breakfasts out there, with a 32-ounce bag amounting to about $4.
-Swirl in a spoonful of peanut butter for a dose of both protein and healthy fat.
-This breakfast doesn't cost much per serving but has a whopping 16 grams of protein, thanks to a couple of added egg whites.
+Rolled oats are one of the most budget-friendly breakfasts, with a 32-ounce bag amounting to about $4.
+Swirl in a spoonful of peanut butter for a dose of both protein and healthy fats.

 Lunch: Veggie-Loaded Pasta Leftovers